wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

     </div>

 The correct strip length is ~5/16" (8mm), not the 5/8" mentioned in the video.

 A number of the CAN and power connectors in the system use a Weidmuller LSF series wire-to-board connector.
 There are a few things to keep in mind when using this connector for best results:

 - Wire should be 16AWG to 24AWG (consult rules to verify required gauge for power wiring)
 - Wire ends should be stripped approximately 5/16"
 - To insert or remove the wire, press down on the corresponding "button" to open the terminal

-After making the connection check to be sure that it is clean and
+After making the connection check to be sure that it is clean and secure:
-secure:

 - Verify that there are no "whiskers" outside the connector that may cause a short circuit
 - Tug on the wire to verify that it is seated fully.
 If the wire comes out and is the correct gauge it needs to be inserted further and/or stripped back further.

 roboRIO Power
 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image8.jpg
-   :width: 600

 Requires: 10A/20A mini fuses, Wire stripper, very small flat screwdriver, 18AWG Red and Black

 1. Insert the 10A and 20A mini fuses in the PDP in the locations shown on the silk screen (and in the image above)
 2. Strip ~5/16" on both the red and black 18AWG wire and connect to the "Vbat Controller PWR" terminals on the PDB